puppetlabs/puppetlabs-ntp/README.markdown

 ####`servers`

 Specifies one or more servers to be used as NTP peers.
-Valid options: array
+Valid options: array.
 Default value: varies by operating system

 ####`service_enable`

 Tells Puppet whether to enable the NTP service at boot.
-Valid options: 'true' or 'false'
+Valid options: 'true' or 'false'.
 Default value: 'true'

 ####`service_ensure`

 Tells Puppet whether the NTP service should be running.
-Valid options: 'running' or 'stopped'
+Valid options: 'running' or 'stopped'.
 Default value: 'running'

 ####`service_manage`

 Tells Puppet whether to manage the NTP service.
-Valid options: 'true' or 'false'
+Valid options: 'true' or 'false'.
 Default value: 'true'

 ####`service_name`

 Tells Puppet what NTP service to manage.
-Valid options: string
-Default value: varies by operating system.
+Valid options: string.
+Default value: varies by operating system

 ####`udlc`

 Specifies whether to enable specialized configuration options for an undisciplined local clock, regardless of its status as a virtual machine.
-Valid options: 'true' or 'false'
+Valid options: 'true' or 'false'.
 Default value: 'false'

 ##Limitations